265 N. Broadway Blythe, Ca. 92225

 The Blythe Courthouse is located in the easternmost part of Riverside County.
 It is a one-story courthouse that houses Department 260 and Department 265.
 Each courtroom is equipped with wheelchair accessible counsel tables and jury boxes.
 However, witness stands are not wheelchair accessible.
 There are two areas in each courtroom designated for handicapped seating.
 Courtroom doors are not automated for handicapped entry.

 Assistive listening devices are available for hearing-disabled individuals.
-Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting it to the clerk’s office as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
-Courtrooms have magnification devices available to assist visually impaired individuals.
+Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting the form to the Court's Human Resource Department as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.

 If a printed transcript of a court hearing is required, please make arrangements to purchase one from the court reporter.

-Individuals in need of sign language interpreters may request assistance through the Interpreter Coordinator’s Office.
-Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the Clerk’s Office or directly to the ADA Coordinator as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
-Generally, sign language interpreters and CART reporters are provided to facilitate a hearing-disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.
+Individuals in need of sign language interpreters may request assistance through the Court's Human Resource Department.
+Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the ADA Coordinator in as far advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
+Generally, sign language interpreters and CART reporters are provided to facilitate a hearing disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.